heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Question Answering (KGQA).md

 > * It also provides a KG with 135k triples, 43k entities, and nine relations.
 6. __WebQuestionsSP__: The value of semantic parse labeling for knowledge base question answering (ACL 2016)
 > * a smaller QA dataset with 4,737 questions.
 The questions in this dataset are 1-hop and 2-hop questions and are answerable through Freebase KG.
+7. **ComplexWebQuestions**: The web as a knowledge-base for answering complex questions (ACL 2018)
+8. **GraphQ**: On generating characteristic-rich question sets for QA evaluation (EMNLP 2016)
+7. __MKQA__: a linguistically diverse benchmark for multilingual open domain question answering (ACL 2021)
+8. __GrailQA__: Beyond IID: three levels of generalization for question answering on knowledge bases (WWW 2021)
+9. __KQA Pro__: a dataset with explicit compositional programs for complex question answering over knowledge base (ACL 2022)

 ### 🧐 Others
 __Related Readings__